cludden/mycro/docs/middleware.md

 ## Middleware
 Common middleware can be specified in the `/config/server.js` file.
 This allows you to customize the `restify` server in any manner you'd like.
 Custom middleware must be defined as a function that returns the appropriate middleware function.
-The function will be passed the `microservice` instance as the only argument.
-This gives you access to the underlying `restify` instance, which is available on the `microservice` instance at `microservice._restify`. `restify` comes bundled with several common middleware for parsing request body and query parameters, as well as many others.
+The function will be passed the `mycro` instance as the only argument.
+This gives you access to the underlying `restify` instance, which is available on the `mycro` instance at `mycro._restify`. `restify` comes bundled with several common middleware for parsing request body and query parameters, as well as many others.
 For convenience, several common middleware come bundled with this module and can be used via their filenames.
 Check out the [restify](http://restify.com/) docs for more info on available middleware.
 An example of a sample server configuration is shown below.

 */config/server.js*